Bars & Pubs

 Level 4/199 Clarence Street, Sydney

-It’s home to a mi goreng Bloody Mary and one hell of a Philly cheesesteak so it goes without saying that not only is Old Mate’s Place one of the best hidden bars in Sydney, but it’s also one of the best bars in Sydney.
+It’s home to a mi goreng Bloody Mary and one hell of a Philly cheesesteak, so not only is Old Mate’s Place one of the best hidden bars in Sydney, it’s also one of the best bars in Sydney.
 Period.

 Taking up a 98-capacity venue four levels above 199 Clarence Street (keep your eyes peeled for the green door), this saloon-style rooftop packs in leather booths, wrought iron chandeliers, Narnia-esque walls lined with bottles upon bottles of booze and naturally, what seems like an endless trail of festoon lights.
 There’s the option to get cosy in some cubicle seating or set your drinks up in the outdoor section of the bar next to an enclosure of tropical ferns.